-The 2040 traffic forecast for U-5857 and U-5707 shows that the two projects are integrally linked with heavy traffic volumes north to south throughout the Rockfish community, which is why they are being planned together.
-In combination with U-5753 (Wayside Road and Lindsay Road widenings) and U-5798 (Gillis Hill Road widening to the north), the projects would create an upgraded, interconnected road network between southeastern Hoke County and the cities of Raeford and Fayetteville.
+The 2040 traffic forecast shows that the project in combination with U-5753 (Wayside Road and Lindsay Road widenings) and U-5798 (Gillis Hill Road widening to the north) projects, would create an upgraded, interconnected road network between southeastern Hoke County and the cities of Raeford and Fayetteville.

-The southern terminus of U-5857 is SR 1003 (Camden Road), which is the first major intersection south of the Rockfish community, and traffic volumes are consistently maintained to this point.
+The southern terminus of the project is SR 1003 (Camden Road), which is the first major intersection south of the Rockfish community, and traffic volumes are consistently maintained to this point.
 South of here, the traffic patterns change.
 STIP Project U-6051, the Widening of SR 1003 (Camden Road) between SR 1406 (Rockfish Road) and the Fayetteville Loop (Proposed I-295), will connect directly to STIP U-5857 at SR 1406 (Rockfish Road).